Shriinivas/blenderbezierutils/README.md

 ### Drawing Bézier Curve

 To draw the curve, activate the tool by clicking the `Flexi Draw Bézier tool` on the toolshelf and select Bézier Curve from Shape Type drop-down.
 Click the `LMB` on the starting point of the curve.
 Then click and drag `LMB` on the end point to adjust the curvature.
 You can continue drawing subsequent segments in this fashion.
-Double clicking or hitting `enter` or `space` will convert the drawing to a curve object.
-You can auto-close the curve by pressing `Shift+Space` or `Shift+Enter`.
+Double clicking or hitting `Enter` or `Space` will convert the drawing to a curve object.
+You can auto-close the curve by pressing `Shift Space` or `Shift Enter`.

 ![Demo](drawdemo.gif)